trzndr/orders/readme.md

 Below are the main interactions this integration offers:
 * Reception staff, who receive the orders from different Suppliers, enter order data via Slack.
-* Then the relevant person is notified that the package is ready for collection.
+* The Order Applicant will be notified that the package is ready for collection.
-* Admin-users can send a reminder to a user to collect the package.
+* Admin-users can send a reminder to the order applicant, to collect the package.
 (Webhook)

 Here an example of the **POR**  process:
 ![](process.jpg)